nrwl/nx-workshop/docs/lab9/LAB.md

 ---

-7. Use the `@nrwl/workspace:move` schematic to move the interface lib created above into the root `/libs` folder
+8. Use the `@nrwl/workspace:move` generator to move the interface lib created above into the root `/libs` folder

     ⚠️ Make sure you use the `--dry-run` flag until you're confident your command is correct